Corbett, and the historic highway

-In about 5 minutes, we will be at The historic Columbia River Highway:
+In about 5 minutes, we will be at The famous historic Columbia River Highway.

-The famous Columbia River Scenic Highway's architectural beauty, ahead, is an asset in itself.
+The famous highway's architectural beauty, is an asset in itself.

 "The one prevailing idea in the location and construction, was to make this highway a great scenic boulevard, surpassing all other highways of the world", says John Arthur Elliott, a locating engineer on the Highway, and builder of the Mitchell Point tunnel.